I Got A Nose Job During The Pandemic & I Have No Regrets

 Though it was a passing comment from a teenager, it’s etched into my memory a decade later.
-This wasn’t the first time I’d had comments about my nose.
-A classmate once referred to it as a "beak" and my dad (from whom I inherited my nose) had joked about its "witchy" appearance more than once.
-As someone with quite petite features, I felt like my nose completely overshadowed my face and so surgery was always in the back of my mind.
+This wasn’t the first time I’d had comments about my nose: A classmate once referred to it as a "beak" and my dad, from whom I inherited my nose, had joked about its "witchy" appearance more than once.
+As someone with quite petite features, I felt like my nose completely overshadowed my face, and rhinoplasty was always in the back of my mind.

 Advertisement